 Learning from experience is the core of Minnesota Studies in International Development (MSID).
 The program puts you in direct contact with the social and economic realities of actual communities and of people working within them to address complex problems.
 Through classes, field trips and an extended internship or research placement, MSID strives to establish a continual dialogue linking experience with theory and critical analysis.

 Few countries as small as Ecuador contain such remarkable geographic and biological diversity.
 Geographically, it ranges from coastal deserts to temperate mountain valleys to Amazon forests.
 Culturally and racially, its population includes a mix of indigenous, Spanish, and African elements.
 The program is based in Quito, an Andean city that houses a remarkable combination of colonial and modern, rich and poor.
 Internship sites are scattered within a three-hour radius of Quito.

-This 3-week program provides students with the opportunity to study French in a West African francophone context.
-The Intensive French in Senegal program can be combined with the MSID Senegal semester or academic year program for an extended experience abroad.
+The Intensive Spanish in Ecuador program can be combined with the MSID Ecuador semester or academic-year program for an extended experience abroad.